Appearance

 Variables types

 In programming, variables are helpful to store, send, and display information.
-For example, you can store the name of a user in a Text variable (also called a string) or a list of users in an Array variable in your frontend before sending the information your your backend.
+For example, you can store the name of a user in a Text variable (also called a string) or a list of users in an Array variable in your interface before sending the information to the Data & API tab.

-However, if you try to send the value of a Text variable to a column in your backend that expects an Array, you'll get an error.
+However, if you try to send the value of a Text variable to a column that expects an Array, you'll get an error.

 That's why it's important to understand the different data types you may encounter in web development.